LetsDevDev/Web3ModalTemplate/readme.md

-# Web3 Modal setup with Metamask, Coinbase wallet and WalletConnect
+# Web3Modal setup with Metamask, Coinbase wallet and WalletConnect

 This is a Next.js Dapp/Web3 template that is ready to go with wallet integration using Web3modal